Tommy Dreamer: Hardcore Champion and Heat mainstay (2002–2004)

 He was brought back to the main roster of the WWF (later renamed World Wrestling Entertainment) in March 2002 and placed on the Raw brand.
 There, he turned face and was given a gimmick that saw him proclaim that he was "Just a Regular Guy", for which he was featured in vignettes and backstage segments showing him in normal situations that were then augmented by "disgusting" antics such as brushing his teeth and his dog's teeth with the same brush and eating food from the floor.
 However, this angle was short-lived.
 He soon reverted to his "Innovator of Violence" gimmick in the summer and amassed fourteen reigns as Hardcore Champion.
 During this time, he was the final person to hold it before it became unified with the Intercontinental Championship in a match with Rob Van Dam at Madison Square Garden.
 After losing the Hardcore Championship, Dreamer renewed his feud with Raven, defeating him in a Loser Leaves Raw match on June 24 to send him to Raw's sister show, Heat.
 Dreamer (with a variety of partners) would feud in the fall with Lance Storm and William Regal as he sought revenge for his jaw being broken.
 Dreamer competed in his first Royal Rumble match at the Royal Rumble on January 19, 2003, bringing weapons with him and breaking Bill DeMott's hand during the match.

 As 2003 and 2004 went on, Dreamer was used less and less on WWE television, and they began allowing him to take independent bookings and work as color commentator for their developmental territories, Ohio Valley Wrestling, Deep South Wrestling and on occasion Heat.
 He was taken off the main roster in January 2004.
 When his performer's contract expired, he took a succession of office jobs inside World Wrestling Entertainment, including being the number two person in Talent Relations.
-During this time he continued to work in the independents and Ohio Valley Wrestling.
+During this time he continued to work in the independents, England and Ohio Valley Wrestling.